 Read Josh's Triton Q&A here.
 (Aug.
 23, 2013)

-2012 Daktronics All-American and NCAA Division II leader in goals-against average and save percentage ...
-Daktronics All-America honorable mention in 2013 ...
+2013 NSCAA All-America First Team and Daktronics All-America honorable mention ...
+2012 Daktronics All-America Second Team and NCAA Division II leader in goals-against average and save percentage ...
 Completed four-year Triton career with 22 individual shutouts, third-most in program history and most in the Division II era.

 AS A SENIOR IN 2013